stevenosse/ocean/DEPLOY.md

 # Deployment Guide

-This guide provides step-by-step instructions to deploy a project with a NestJS backend (using Prisma) and a frontend on macOS.
+This guide provides step-by-step instructions to deploy Ocean backend (using Prisma) and a frontend on macOS.
 The deployment script will:

 - Install required tools (`git`, `Docker`) using Homebrew.
 - Set up SSH tunneling to expose your local services.